-What can I do with a Degree in East Asian Studies?
+What can I do with a degree in East Asian Studies?

 Graduates from our department have taken a wide variety of paths after leaving Gettysburg College.
-Many have gone on to pursue higher degrees in graduate schools in the US or abroad, while many others decide to teach English through the highly-respected JET and CET Programs.
+Many have gone on to pursue higher degrees in graduate schools in the United States or abroad, while others decide to teach English through the highly-respected JET and CET Programs.
 Recent graduates have obtained jobs serving as cultural ambassadors in China for major cross-cultural events and organizations, including Peace Corps, working for an American company based in China, working for research foundations and the Japanese Embassy in D.C., and teaching high school level Japanese.